Octopus ransomware removal instructions

 What is Octopus?

-Octopus is a malicious software that is a part of Phobos ransomware family.
-It is designed to prevent its victims form accessing their files by encrypting them with a cryptographic algorithm.
-In order to decrypt their files (get a decryption tool) victims have to pay cyber criminals who developed Octopus a ransom.
-Furthermore, Octopus renames all encrypted files by adding victim's ID, email address and ".octopus" extension.
-For example, it renames a file named "1.jpg" to "1.jpg.id[1E857D00-2275].[email@example.com].octopus", and so on.
-It also drops the "info.txt" and "info.hta" files on victim's desktop.
-The first one contains instructions on how to contact cyber criminals, the second one enables a pop-up window which is a ransom note.
+Octopus is malicious software and part of the Phobos ransomware family.
+It is designed to prevent victims from accessing their files by encrypting them with a cryptographic algorithm.
+To decrypt their files (obtain a decryption tool), victims are encouraged to pay a ransom to the cyber criminals who developed Octopus.
+Furthermore, Octopus renames all encrypted files by adding the victim's ID, email address, and ".octopus" extension to filenames.
+For example, "1.jpg" might be renamed to something like "1.jpg.id[1E857D00-2275].[email@example.com].octopus", and so on for all encrypted files.
+It also stores the "info.txt" and "info.hta" files on the victim's desktop.
+The first contains instructions about how to contact cyber criminals, whilst the second enables a pop-up window containing a ransom message.

-As stated in the pop-up window, Octopus encrypts all files.
-Victims who want to restore them have to contact its developers via firstname.lastname@example.org or email@example.com email address.
-Also, they can send up to five files that will be decrypted for free, either way, an email must contain the appointed ID.
-It is mentioned that price of a decryption tool depends on how fast victims will contact these cyber criminals.
-It is known that some victim has already contacted them and was asked to pay a ransom of 0.31 in Bitcoins.
-However, other victims might be asked to pay a different amount of cryptocurrency.
-Developers of Octopus promise to send decryption tool after a payment, however, it is very likely that they are not going to keep this promise.
-Typically, people who pay cyber criminals get scammed, they do not receive decryption tools and/or keys even if they pay a ransom.
-Another problem is that most ransomware-type programs (including Octopus) encrypt files using strong encryption algorithms and files cannot be decrypted without tools and/or keys that can be provided only by cyber criminals who developed a particular ransomware.
-It means that victims who have their files encrypted by Octopus can recover their files without having to contact and pay cyber criminals only by using a backup of data that they have created before ransomware attack.
-Besides, files remain encrypted even if ransomware is uninstalled from the system, removing ransomware only prevents it from causing further encryptions.
+The pop-up window states that Octopus encrypts all files.
+Victims who wish to restore them are urged to contact the developers via the firstname.lastname@example.org or email@example.com email address.
+They can also send up to five files, which are decrypted free of charge.
+In any case, the email must contain the appointed ID.
+It is stated that the cost of a decryption tool depends on how quickly victims make contact with these cyber criminals.
+One victim has already contacted them and was asked to pay a ransom of 0.31 in Bitcoins (cryptocurrency), however, other victims might be asked to pay a different amount.
+Developers of Octopus promise to send a decryption tool after payment, however, it is very likely that they will not keep this promise.
+Typically, people who pay cyber criminals are scammed and receive no decryption tools or keys.
+Furthermore, most ransomware-type programs (including Octopus) encrypt files using strong encryption algorithms, and thus files cannot be recovered without tools/keys that can only be provided by the cyber criminals who developed specific ransomware.
+Therefore, victims with files encrypted by Octopus can only recover their files using a data backup, if one was created before the ransomware attack.
+Note that files remain encrypted even if ransomware is uninstalled from the system - removing ransomware simply prevents further encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Some more examples of malicious software that is classified as ransomware are M3g4c0rtx, Forv and .James.
-In most cases programs of this type are designed to block access to data by encrypting it and display or create some ransom note.
-What makes them different usually is price of a decryption tool and/or key and encryption algorithm that is used to lock files.
-Unfortunately, it is possible to decrypt files without tools that only cyber criminals have only when ransomware is not finished (contains bugs, flaws, etc.).
-In other cases victims are forced to pay a ransom or to recover files from a backup.
-That is why it is important to always have data backed up and store it on a remote server or unplugged storage device.
+Some more examples of malicious software that is classified as ransomware include M3g4c0rtx, Forv, and .James.
+In most cases, these programs block access to data by encryption and display or create ransom messages.
+They usually differ only with cost of decryption tool and/or key and encryption algorithm used to lock files.
+It is generally impossible to decrypt files without tools held by cyber criminals, unless ransomware is not finished (contains bugs, flaws, etc.).
+In most cases, victims are often tempted to pay ransoms, or they must recover files from a backup.
+Therefore, have your data backed up and store it on a remote server or unplugged storage device.